hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

 ## Design Checklist
-The design checklist has [] parts: .
+The design checklist has 5 parts: creating the branch, design explorations and iterations, documentation, figma release, and testing.
+The design process is largely cyclical, so some of these steps may need to be repeated until approval.

 ### Component Creation
 - [ ] [create a branch](https://help.figma.com/hc/en-us/articles/360063144053-Create-branches-and-merge-changes#Create_a_branch) in the [product components ui kit](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components)
 - [ ] add a new page for the component, as needed
+- [ ] **design**
   - [ ] work through design explorations
     - provide 2-3 visual directions based on existing [foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?node-id=2916%3A4) and patterns, as well as the findings from the audit and requirements from the CRD
   - [ ] review with appropriate stakeholders
     - typically HDS designers, engineering partner, ambassadors
     - [ ] iterations, as necessary
   - [ ] a11y sign off
     - [ ] iterations, as necessary
   - [ ] design sign off with leadership
     - [ ] iterations, as necessary
   - [ ] build out the approved design as a component
+    - ensure the variant and property names align with what was discussed/decided on with your engineering partner
-- [ ] documentation
+- [ ] **documentation**
   - [ ] stickersheet
     - make sure the component instances can be easily selected and other layers are locked
   - [ ] design guidelines